 Renting a Car

-Often your credit card will provide insurance on car rentals, but only if you use that form of payment, as opposed to debit or cash.
+Often your credit card will provide insurance on car rentals (which can help you save on renting a car), but only if you use that form of payment, as opposed to debit or cash.
 Using credit for the car rental can help you avoid paying for something you don’t need to purchase.

 You’re Looking to Build Credit

 If you need to build your credit score, one way to accomplish that is to use your credit card on a regular basis and show that you’re responsible by paying what you owe each month, consistently and on time.

 Using your credit card instead of cash for electronics can be a big advantage if your credit card offers extended warranties as a cardmember benefit.
 This allows you to get peace of mind without having to pony up for the store’s warranty.
 And, you can simply pay off the balance as soon as the bill comes.

 If you’re looking to see where your money is going so you can track your spending and set up a monthly budget, it can be easier if you pay with credit or debit.

 Your financial institution may even offer you a pie chart of your spending, broken down into categories.
 Seeing everything in black and white can help you become better at budgeting.

 Paying in cash has its pros and cons.
 If you decide that you want to pay with something other than cash, here are some alternatives.

 A credit card can be a good alternative to cash if you are able to pay it off in full every month, and you do.
 If managed well, credit cards (even secured credit cards) can help you build credit to buy a home or another large purchase in the future.